Item 17: Be wary of shared-state parallelism

 (A better version of this would be to encapsulate the manipulation of the players data structure into add_player() and remove_player() helper methods, to reduce the chances of forgetting to close out a scope.)

-This solves the deadlock problem, but leaves behind a data consistency problem: the players and games data structures can get out of sync with each other.
+This solves the deadlock problem but leaves behind a data consistency problem: the players and games data structures can get out of sync with each other, given an execution sequence like the one shown in Table 3-2.

-• Thread 2 now removes Alice from the players data structure; thread 1 has already released the lock so this does not block.
+Removes Alice from the players data structure; thread 1 has already released the lock, so this does not block.

-• Thread 1 now carries on and acquires the games lock (already released by thread 2).
-With the lock held, thread 1 adds "Alice" to a game in progress.
+Carries on and acquires the games lock (already released by thread 2).
+With the lock held, adds "Alice" to a game in progress.

 At this point, there is a game that includes a player that doesn't exist, according to the players data structure!

-The heart of the problem is that there are two data structures that need to be kept in sync with each other; the best way to do this is to have a single sychronization primitive that covers both of them.
+The heart of the problem is that there are two data structures that need to be kept in sync with each other.
+The best way to do this is to have a single synchronization primitive that covers both of them:

 struct GameState {